 Every year, as many as 150,000 people flock to Issaquah.
 They come to enjoy the arts and crafts, local food, the parade, live entertainment, and much more.
 You could say that the festival puts Issaquah on the tourist map.
 The town’s leadership would definitely agree.
 So much so that they decided to (temporarily) rename the town to Fishaquah.

 Mirroring the Texas Fly Fishing & Brew Festival, the Virginia Fly Fishing & Wine Festival is the largest event of its kind in this part of the country.
 Each year, the event draws fly anglers from as far away as New York and Georgia.
 Held in the minute town of Doswell, just north of Richmond, the festival offers fine wine tasting, specialty foods, and everything you ever wanted to know about fly fishing.

 The wines alone are reason enough to visit the festival.
 Virginia boasts an incredibly rich wine culture, reaching as far back as the 17th century.
 All the varieties on display are 100% Virginia-made, and there’s something for every wine lover’s taste.
-Not to stay behind Texas, the organizers added micro-brewed beer, too.
+And, not to stay behind Texas, the organizers have added micro-brewed beer, too.

 So, there you have it.
-Did you visit any of these fishing festivals?
+Have you visited any of these fishing festivals?
 Which one is your favorite?
 Let us know in the comments below.

 Sean is an optometrist who left his day job to write about fishing.
 He calls himself a lucky angler because his favorite fish, Mahi Mahi, can be found almost anywhere – even though he’s lost more of them than he’s willing to admit.
 Obsessed by all forms of water sports, you’ll find him carrying one of three things: a ball, a surf board, or his fishing rod.